-A week’s pay is subject to a cap which is currently set at £538.
+One week’s pay is subject to a cap which is currently set at £544 (April 2021).

 You can use the statutory redundancy pay calculator available on the gov.uk website here.

-Employees are also entitled to be paid in lieu of any accrued but untaken holiday outstanding as at the date their employment ends.
+Employees are entitled to be paid in lieu of any accrued but untaken holiday outstanding as at the date their employment ends.

-If the employer is looking to fill a role that may be suitable for an employee being made redundant, it should be offered to the employee as an alternative to redundancy.
+If the employer is looking to fill a role that may be suitable for an employee being made redundant, it should be offered to the employee at risk as an alternative to redundancy.
 This offer needs to be in writing, made before their contract is terminated, different to the job they are currently operating, and start within four weeks of the previous job ending.